Posts

 “When the first Superman movie came out, I was frequently asked, ‘what is a hero?’
 I remember the glib response I repeated so many times.
 The answer was that a hero is someone who commits the courageous action without considering the consequences – the soldier who crawls out of the foxhole to drag an injured buddy to safety.
 Now my definition is completely different.
 I think a hero is an ordinary individual who finds strength to persevere and endure in spite of overwhelming obstacles.”

-Unfortunately, overwhelming obstacles are present for many individuals with neurodivergent traits and if we do not change this then our organisations will be poorer for it.
+Unfortunately, overwhelming obstacles are present for many individuals with neurodivergent traits and if we do not change this then our organisations will be poorer for it with implications including:

 • Attrition of staff who can add value to our organisations.